chrdek/PSStatsReporting/README.md

 __Prerequisites:__
 1. For the *.chm generator to work, the [Microsoft HTML Help Workshop](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/htmlhelp/microsoft-html-help-downloads) executables are required.
-2. Also, IE 11 or later is required to be installed in your windows system.
+2. Also, IE 11 is required to be installed in your windows system.
 3. You will need to install modules [AzFnUtil](https://www.powershellgallery.com/packages/AzFnUtil/1.0.1), [LmbdUtil](https://www.powershellgallery.com/packages/LmbdUtil/1.0.1), [ImageUtils](https://www.powershellgallery.com/packages/ImagesUtil/1.1.0.0), [PSParallel](https://www.powershellgallery.com/packages/PSParallel/2.2.2) for the complete application to operate properly.
 <br>